 BRAC’s Play Labs achieve a key but elusive aim of preschool education.

 NEW YORK, NY – BRAC USA announced today the results of a two-year study of BRAC’s Play Lab early childhood development initiative in Bangladesh, which has been created in partnership with the LEGO Foundation.
 The study was conducted by researchers at the University of Cambridge and Columbia University and reveals that the Play Lab intervention achieved a primary but elusive aim of preschool education: to ensure that, when starting formal schooling, all children are equally developmentally equipped to benefit from it.
+The research reveals a path to equitable early childhood development, one that enables children who are the least privileged to enter kindergarten as well prepared as those who are the most privileged.

 The research study, which ran from 2018 to 2019, assessed the impact of the Play Labs for 367 children from three to five years of age.
 The Play Labs are safe spaces where children can engage in play, supported by a play-based curriculum that is culturally relevant and designed to suit the local contexts, while also promoting children’s cognitive, language, physical, and social-emotional development.
 Of the 367 children in the study, 196 were in 40 Play Labs (88 boys and 108 girls) and 171 in a control group of children who primarily remained at home in the first year and attended government-run preschool in the second year (87 boys and 84 girls).